What is Sete Outeiros?

 How does it work financially?

-This year we will be able to continue building work on what will be our grand central social space thanks to an extra special donation by Kit Wicksteed.
-I would also like to make special mention of all our patrons, right down to those who donate just the minimum $1 a month: students, or low income people who cannot spare much, but still want to help keep this project going.
+Sete Outeiros is able to provide all of this thanks to our patrons and donors that are keeping the project alive month by month.
 Generosity is not measured by the size of a donation — it’s through everyone’s efforts together that we stay open.
 An enormous thank you to everyone who contributes to the smiles, laughter and growth of everyone who passes through here.

 Want to visit? ola@seteouteiros.gal

-Want to become a patron? patreon.com/somparis
+Want to become a patron? patreon.com/SeteOuteiros